Melanie Klein: Contributions to psychoanalysis

 Klein was one of the first to use traditional psychoanalysis with young children.
 She was innovative in both her techniques (such as working with children using toys) and her theories on infant development.
-Gaining the respect of those in the academic community, Klein established a highly influential training program in psychoanalysis.

-By observing and analyzing the play and interactions of children, Klein built onto the work of Freud's unconscious mind.
+By observing and analyzing the play and interactions of children, Klein built on the work of Freud's unconscious mind.
 Her dive into the unconscious mind of the infant yielded the findings of the early Oedipus complex, as well as the developmental roots of the superego.

-Klein's theoretical work incorporates Freud's belief in the existence of the death pulsation, reflecting the notion that all living organisms are inherently drawn toward an "inorganic" state, and therefore, somehow, towards death.
-In psychological terms, Eros (properly, the life pulsation), the postulated sustaining and uniting principle of life, is thereby presumed to have a companion force, Thanatos (death pulsation), which seeks to terminate and disintegrate life (although Freud never used the term 'Thanatos' in his own writing).
-Both Freud and Klein regarded these "biomental" forces as the foundations of the psyche.
+Klein's theoretical work incorporates Freud's belief in the existence of the death drive, reflecting the notion that all living organisms are inherently drawn toward an "inorganic" state, and therefore, somehow, towards death.
+In psychological terms, Eros (properly, the life drive), the postulated sustaining and uniting principle of life, is thereby presumed to have a companion force, Thanatos (death drive), which seeks to terminate and disintegrate life (although Freud never used the term 'Thanatos' in his own writing).
+Both Freud and Klein regarded these "bio-mental" forces as the foundations of the psyche.
 These primary unconscious forces, whose mental matrix is the id, spark the ego—the experiencing self—into activity.
-Id, ego and superego, to be sure, were merely shorthand terms (similar to the instincts) referring to highly complex and mostly uncharted psychodynamic operations.
+Id, ego, and superego, to be sure, were merely shorthand terms (similar to the instincts) referring to highly complex and mostly uncharted psychodynamic operations.

 Infant observations

-Klein’s work on the importance of observing infants began in 1935 with a public lecture on weaning.
+Klein's work on the importance of observing infants began in 1935 with a public lecture in London on weaning.